 iDigHardware.com provides information on code requirements for doors and hardware, and is managed by me – Lori Greene, Manager – Codes & Resources for Allegion.
 I created the site in 2009, and it was originally called iHateHardware.com because of the number of architects and specifiers I worked with at the time who would gladly hand their hardware-related duties off to me.
 Most of them really, REALLY hated to deal with all of the complexities of door openings, and the potential costs involved with fixing mistakes.
-I hoped they would use the site to find answers to their code questions, and through the site they would have an easy way to reach me if they needed help with a specific project.
+I hoped they would use the website to find answers to their code questions, and through the site they would have an easy way to reach me if they needed help with a specific project.

 Very quickly, others started finding the site – door and hardware distributors, end users, security integrators, code consultants, building inspectors and fire marshals.
-Doors & Hardware magazine started publishing one of my blog posts in each issue as a monthly column.
-People started asking me why I’m a hardware consultant if I hate hardware (I don’t!), so I changed the name of the site to iDigHardware but kept the original URL (iHateHardware.com) for the hardware-haters to enjoy using.
+Door Security + Safety magazine started publishing one of my blog posts in each issue as a monthly column.
+People started asking me why I was a hardware consultant if I hate hardware (I don’t!), so I changed the name of the site to iDigHardware but kept the original URL (iHateHardware.com) for the hardware-haters to enjoy using.

 I usually post something on iDigHardware every weekday.
 It might be a question someone has asked, a technical article, an interesting product application, or a relevant news story.
 On Wordless Wednesdays I post a photo of something that has left me wordless – usually a code violation.
 Fixed-it Friday photos are creative modifications which coincidentally are often code violations as well.
 If you see a good WW or FF application, you can submit photos here.